Smile: Some airliners have cameras on seat-back screens

-Now there's one more place where cameras could start watching you -- from 30,000 feet.
+(Associated Press) - Now there's one more place where cameras could start watching you — from 30,000 feet.

 Newer seat-back entertainment systems on some airplanes operated by American Airlines and Singapore Airlines have cameras, and it's likely they are also on planes used by other carriers.